jvfon/Blog/articles/tech/Shopify/Liquid-basics.md

 &nbsp;

 Controlling white space.
 After you print the "product" range and inspect it on the browswer.
-You will discover white space to get rid of it use "-" at the beginning and ending.
+You will discover white space.
+If you want to get rid of it use "-" at the beginning and ending.
 ```
 {% assign names = "Tom, Carlos, Will, Bob, Mike, Chris", " %}
 {%- assign product = "Ezzy Cartridge Loader", " -%}